by Marde Ross | Mar 26, 2012 | Other Bulbs for Warm Climates

 by Marde Ross | Mar 20, 2012 | Daffodils

 IF YOU WANT CHEAP DAFFODILS, WAIT UNTIL THE END OF THE YEAR and buy from me!
-I took pictures of all of my daffodil bulbs one year against a ruler to show the size.
-Bulbs differ in size according to variety, but one rule seems to hold true – plant a smaller bulb...
+I photographed all of my daffodil bulbs one year, placing them against a ruler to show their size.
+Bulb sizes vary by variety, but one rule is clear: if you plant a smaller bulb than the...

 by Marde Ross | Mar 13, 2012 | Other Bulbs for Warm Climates